whatisnuclear/website/reactor_history.md

 ### Organic cooled/moderated reactors: Piqua in Ohio
 The second solicitation for the PDRP specifically sought small reactors.
 The Piqua proposal fit the bill, at just 11.4 MWe.
-It featured organic coolant and moderator made of terphenyl isomers rather than the now typical water.
+It featured organic coolant and moderator made of terphenyl isomers (hydrocarbons).
 It was supposed that organic coolant would lead to low capital costs.
 The low vapor pressure of the coolant allowed low-pressure operation at high temperatures, reducing the weight and bulk of the pressure vessel while increasing the thermal efficiency.
 Organic coolant also has low corrosion,